craftercms/craftercms/README.md

 ```
 The Gradle task above will:

-1. Delete any existing _Authoring environment_in `crafter-auth-env` folder. *It will always make a clean Authoring environment*
+1. Delete any existing _Authoring environment_ in `crafter-auth-env` folder. *It will always make a clean Authoring environment*

 2. Download Apache Tomcat and Solr.
-(Check the Gradle section on how to spesifed a version of tomcat an solr)
+(Check the Gradle section on how to specified a version of Apache Tomcat an Solr)

 3. Build all Crafter CMS components from the source (check the Git section on how to update the source).